aramisgithub/questpresentation/document.md

 - After the war, the gods become angry with the Greeks for their prideful ways.
   A great storm emerges and throws them off course.

+- Odysseus does not have a real _threshold_ to cross, but Mulan does, implying that his journey will be longer and more drawn out

 # Tests, allies, enemies

 ## Mulan